opensanctions/nomenklatura/README.md

 * A web application to let users make merge decisions on the web
 * An implementation of the OpenRefine Reconciliation API based on the blocking index

+### Resolver graph

+The key implementation detail of nomenklatura is the `Resolver`, a graph structure that manages user decisions regarding entity identity.
+Edges are `Judgements` of whether two entity IDs are the same, not the same, or undecided.
+The resolver implements an algorithm for computing connected components, which can the be used to find the best available ID for a cluster of entities.
+It can also be used to evaluate transitive judgements, e.g. if A <> B, and B = C, then we don't need to ask if A = C.

 ## Reading

 * https://dedupe.readthedocs.org/en/latest/